Perfect Food – Eggs – The amazing versatility of the “perfect” food

 All in all eggs are one of the best “bang for your buck” nutritious foods out there.
 Eating eggs in a consistent basis will help you get many vital vitamins and nutrients you may not normally get in other foods.

 We don’t recommend eating raw eggs.
-They should always be cooked and there are so many great ways to enjoy them.
+For safety reasons we believe they should always be cooked.
+There are so many great ways to enjoy cooked eggs and add them to your diet.
 For example, Eggs Benedict are wonderful and this famous dish really has a gourmet quality.
-Other options include frittatas, scrambled eggs, fried eggs, egg creams and so much more.
-You can look online to find free recipes which contain these healthy ingredients.
+Other options include frittatas, scrambled eggs, fried eggs, egg salad and so much more.

 Now that you have the inside scoop on the nutrition of eggs, why not get some at the grocery store today?
 If you want a healthier version of classic bacon and eggs, consider an egg-white omelet with chopped veggies and grated, low-fat cheese and a few slices of turkey bacon.
 This is a great way to power up on protein or other nutrients in the morning.